Discovering Causal Signals in Images: Introduction

+Our plan is to use a large collection of images to provide empirical evidence in favour of Hypothesis~\ref{hyp:our-hypothesis}.
+In order to do so, we must effectively determine, for each object category, which features are causal or anti-causal.
+In this manner we would support Hypothesis~\ref{hyp:our-hypothesis}, and consequently, Hypothesis~\ref{hyp:thereissignal}.

 Our exposition is organized as follows.
-Section~\ref{sec:cause-effect} introduces the basics of causal inference from observational data.
-Section~\ref{sec:ncc} proposes a new algorithm, the Neural Causation Coefficient (NCC), for learning to infer causation from a corpus of labeled data.
+After a discussing related literature, Section~\ref{sec:cause-effect} introduces the basics of causal inference from observational data.
+Section~\ref{sec:ncc} proposes a new algorithm, the Neural Causation Coefficient (NCC), able to learn causation from a corpus of labeled data.
 NCC is shown to outperform the previous state-of-the-art in cause-effect inference.
-Section~\ref{sec:visual-causation} makes use of NCC to distinguish between causal and anticausal features.
+Section~\ref{sec:visual-causation} makes use of NCC to distinguish between causal and anticausal features in collections of images.
 As hypothesized, we show a consistent relationship between anticausal features and object features.
 Finally, Section~\ref{sec:conclusion} closes our exposition by offering some conclusions and directions for future research.
-Our code is available at \url{http://github.com/lopezpaz/visual_causation}.